hgschmie/factorio-auto-train-refuel/README.md

 Trains only check their fuel level when they arrive at a station.
 Make sure that they have enough fuel left to reach the refueling station.

+When using this mod with automatic train schedulers, it is possible that those override the train schedule and a train needs to be scheduled to go to the fuel station multiple times.

 ## Mod settings

 ### Refuel Station Name